Semiconductor materials are one type of element which has a special class of conductivity between a good conductor and an insulator.

 Semiconductor materials can be two classes: one is the single crystal semiconductor (Germanium, Silicon) which has a sequential bonding of one material.
-And other is the compound semiconductor (Gallium Arsenide, Cadmium Sulphide, Gallium Nitride, Gallium Arsenide phosphide) which have a bonding structure of two or more materials.
-Most used semiconductor materials in solid-state electronic devices are Silicon, Germanium and gallium arsenide.
+And Another is the compound semiconductor (Gallium Arsenide, Cadmium Sulphide, Gallium Nitride, Gallium Arsenide phosphide) which have a bonding structure of two or more materials.
+The most used semiconductor materials in solid-state electronic devices are Silicon, Germanium, and gallium arsenide.

 Semiconductor materials are generally formed with covalent bonding.
 Covalent bonding is the bonding of atoms by the sharing of electrons.

 - Intrinsic: It has a very low level of impurities that tend to pure elements and has four valence electrons.

 - Extrinsic: It contains predefined impurity (n-type or p-type) materials by the doping process.